Amed Rosario Player Props: Guardians vs. Braves

-Amed Rosario -- 2-for-5 with two RBI in his last game -- will be in action for the Cleveland Guardians versus the Atlanta Braves, with Bryce Elder on the mound, on July 3 at 7:10 PM ET.
+After going 2-for-5 with two RBI in his most recent game, Amed Rosario and the Cleveland Guardians take on the Atlanta Braves (who will hand the ball to Kolby Allard) at 7:10 PM ET on Tuesday.

-He had two hits (going 2-for-5 with two RBI) in his last game against the Cubs.
+He had two hits (going 2-for-5 with two RBI) in his last game against the Braves.

 Amed Rosario Game Info & Props vs. the Braves